Arrival at Port of Entry

 How soon can I enter the U.S.?

-You cannot enter the country more than 30 days prior to the start date on your Form I-20.
+You can enter the U.S. 30 days prior to the start date on your Form I-20.

 What documents will I need to present?

-You must have in your possession (Do not pack these in your suitcase!)
+You must have in your possession the following documents.
+(Do not pack these in your suitcase!)

 - Passport (valid at least six months into the future) containing your F-1 student visa stamp;